Belt and Road Initiative Simulation

 The BRI Simulation Program is an educational program that is dedicated to equip students and young professionals with knowledge and skills for participating in the One Belt One Road Initiative.
 It is the first direct and comprehensive educational program for the BRI.
 It is designed and developed by the Foundation for Law and International Affairs (FLIA).

-The purpose of this program is to educate participants to gain experience and knowledge in creating strategies for and promoting the implementation of the B&R related projects.
+The purpose of this competition is to educate participants to gain experience and knowledge in creating strategies for and promoting the implementation of the BRI-related projects.
 It requires participants to have excellent knowledge at the intersection of law and international affairs, understanding of local cultures and globalization, skills in researching, public speaking, debating, and writing, as well as abilities in creative and critical thinking, teamwork, and leadership.

 Students and young professionals who have participated in competition can join the BRI Talent Pool and become a member of the FLIA-BRI young professional network.

 NEVER MISS AN UPDATE

 Get your name on the list.